cryptoadvance/specter-desktop/docs/travis-ci-abuse-detection.md

 unfortunately we have been suffering from the abuse-detection system (again).

-Please whitelist @someGuy as he wants to contribute to our repo in [insertPR-LinkHere].
+Please whitelist @someGuy as he wants to contribute to our repo in https://github.com/cryptoadvance/specter-desktop/blob/master/docs/travis-ci-abuse-detection.md.

 For further details, please have a look at [insert link to this document]